Alternative Blues-Based Classic Rock

 I have been playing in bands for over 30 years as a guitarist, vocalist, composer, and songwriter.
 Most of my years were spent playing Hard Rock, some Metal, Classic/Southern Rock, Blues, Blues/Rock, though I enjoy a broad range of music.
-The Troy T. Blues Band was formed back in 2000 which lasted on and off until 2014.
-In 2015, we decided to incorporate for Rock, I reunited with lifelong friend Will who was already on board playing bass, and formed the band Comstock Station.
+I formed the Troy T. Blues Band back in 2000 which lasted on and off until 2014.
+In 2015, I reunited with my lifelong friend Will who was already on board playing bass, we decided to incorporate more Rock, retooled and formed Comstock Station.
 I am a self-taught player, not a virtuoso or technical by any means.
 I think my greatest assets are passion, emotion and what I play comes straight from the heart.
 I have a very melodic, bluesy, yet raw and aggressive playing style.
 Playing live completely fuels my inner fire.
 Like most guitarists, I have quite a few influences, but for the most part, my #1 musical mentor is Jimmy Page, then players like Hendrix, SRV, Billy Gibbons, Tony Iommi, Carlos Santana, Michael Schenker, Jeff Healey, Allman Bros, many classic Blues players, and certainly a blend of all wrapped up into one.
 The Blues will always be a big part of my soul.
 My amps of choice are 60’s Fender Super Reverbs and at times a ’73 Fender Vibrolux Reverb.
 You’ll mostly see me playing Gibson Les Paul guitars.

 My first guitar was a JC Penney that my dad bought for me at a tag sale.
 The strings were like an inch off the fretboard!
 I learned how to play guitar chords at acoustic guitar class in Middle School.
 That helped me big time.
 At home, I was able to match the notes to the songs that I heard on recordings and things started to make some sense after a while.
 I would lock myself in my bedroom all day until I was stronger & improved.
 I just sort of went from there.
 I was a Zeppelin fanatic at the age of 12.
 In fact, I listened very closely to their live music and was knocked out on how different the songs were from the studio cuts.
 That’s how I learned the power of improvising, achieving chemistry with other musicians, etc….so, in my opinion, I learned that from the very best.
 That is probably why I have such a high standard when it comes to the band or what I play on the guitar.